-- treat pupils/students with dignity and respect and avoid contact with intimate parts of their bodies - always explain to a pupil/student the reason why contact is necessary and what form that contact will take - seek consent of parents where a pupil/student is unable to do so because of a disability. - consider alternatives, where it is anticipated that a pupil/student might misinterpret any such contact, - be familiar with and follow recommended guidance and protocols - conduct activities where they can be seen by others - be aware of gender, cultural or religious issues that may need to be considered prior to initiating physical contact
+- always explain to a pupil/student the reason why contact is necessary and what form that contact will take - seek consent of parents where a pupil/student is unable to give informed consent because of communication difficulties or a disability - consider alternatives, where it is anticipated that a pupil/student might misinterpret any such contact. - be familiar with and follow recommended guidance and protocols - conduct activities where they can be seen by others - be aware of gender, cultural or religious issues that may need to be considered prior to initiating physical contact

-- have up to date guidance and protocols on appropriate physical contact in place that promote safe practice and include clear expectations of behaviour and conduct. - ensure that staff are made aware of this guidance and that safe practice is continually promoted through supervision and training.
+- have in place up to date guidance and protocols on appropriate physical contact, which promote safe practice and include clear expectations of behaviour and conduct. - ensure that staff are made aware of this Code and that safe practice is continually promoted through supervision and training.